-Our stock price may fluctuate.
+Our stock price is volatile.

-The price of our common stock has fluctuated in the past and may fluctuate significantly in the future.
-We believe that factors such as announcements of developments related to our business, fluctuations in our operating results, general conditions in the semiconductor and semiconductor equipment industries as well as the worldwide economy, announcement of technological innovations, new systems or product enhancements by us or our competitors, fluctuations in the level of cooperative development funding, acquisitions, changes in governmental regulations, developments in patents or other intellectual property rights and changes in our relationships with customers and suppliers could cause the price of our common stock to fluctuate substantially.
+Historically, our common stock has experienced substantial price volatility.
+For example, during the two-year period ended May 31, 2024, the price of our common stock has ranged from \$6.71 to \$54.10.
+If our future operating results or margins are below the expectations of stock market analysts or our investors, our stock price will likely decline.
+Factors such as announcements of developments related to our business, fluctuations in our operating results, general conditions in the semiconductor and semiconductor equipment industries as well as the worldwide economy, announcement of technological innovations, new systems or product enhancements by us or our competitors, fluctuations in the level of cooperative development funding, acquisitions, changes in governmental regulations, developments in patents or other intellectual property rights and changes in our relationships with customers and suppliers could cause the price of our common stock to fluctuate substantially.
 In addition, in recent years the stock market in general, and the market for small capitalization and high technology stocks in particular, have experienced extreme price fluctuations which have often been unrelated to the operating performance of the affected companies.
 Such fluctuations could adversely affect the market price of our common stock.